rayanserrao/Next_Palindrome/README.md

 saves in the list and gives the nextpalindrome  number for each of the number in the list induvidually

 next_palindrome_greater10:
-In this code, uer will give the input of the size of list and inputs the numbers it will give the next palindrome of the number in the list only if that number is greater than 10 and prints in list.
+In this code, user will give the input of the size of list and inputs the numbers it will give the next palindrome of the number in the list only if that number is greater than 10 and prints in list.